How To Hold A Football Properly (Coaching Guide)

 how to run with the football bicep pressure

-Great running backs like LeSean can get away with this because of his ability to make defenders miss.
-However, if he were an “in-between the tackles” runner, we’d see a high majority of fumbles.
+Gifted running backs like LeSean McCoy can get away with this because of his ability to make defenders miss.
+However, if he were an “in-between the tackles” runner, we’d see a high majority of fumbles with a normal running back.

-If you’re a youth coach or a father of a younger player, fix this habit immediately so it doesn’t grow old with them.
+If you’re a youth coach or the father of a younger player, fix this habit immediately so it doesn’t grow old with them.

 5. Chest Pressure